haehn/danielhaehn.com/slides/MIT/a.md

 ---
 <!-- (c) Daniel Haehn, https://danielhaehn.com, contact me for questions! -->

+Note: Thank you<br><br>Satra and I met a little over 7 years ago<br><br>worked together<br><br>

 ---
 <img src='welcome/satra_and_me_2012.jpg' class='myimg'><br><span style='font-size:20px;position:absolute;left:30px'>INCF Neuroinformatics 2012</span>

-Note: 2012, at the INCF Neuroinformatics conference<br><br>web-based visualization framework for medical imaging<br><br>Satra is clearly not impressed with my work<br><br>hopefully today you will be, satra
+Note: Neuroinformatics conference<br><br>Satra is clearly not impressed with my work<br><br>hopefully today you will be, satra
 ---
 <img src='welcome/defense_invitation.png' style='width:500px;' class='myimg'>

-Note: I asked Satra if I should wear a suit today<br><br>in the same outfit, i will defend my phd at the beginning of april<br><br>some of these slides will be included<br><br>today i want to start with a video
+Note: i will defend my phd at the beginning of april<br><br>there is a performance gap between the brain and artificial intelligence and we need to work from both ends to reduce it<br><br>start with a video showing this gap in the field of soccer
 ---
 <video width="50%" height="50%" autoplay muted>
   <source src="messi_vs_robot/video.mp4" type="video/mp4">
 </video><br>
 <span style='font-size:20px'>Lex Fridman, MIT 6.S099 Artificial General Intelligence</span>

-Note: messi at age 19 against getafe<br><br>comparison not really fair<br><br>millions of years of human evolution and messi, one of the best soccer players in the world<br><br>versus 50 years or so of robotics research
+Note: messi at age 19<br><br>a recent robot soccer worldcup in the bottom<br><br>competition between the machines and humans are exciting to us

 ---